 You can read about Danish drinking culture at Julefrokost here

-Another surprise thing to me is that many Danes smoke.
-You can see a lot of people smoking in the parties, bars and clubs.
-They will go out for some times and then come back inside.
+Another surprising thing to me is that many Danes smoke.
+You can see a lot of people smoking in the parties, bars, and clubs.
+They will go out for sometimes and then come back inside.
 I was once the only one left inside the house because other people were smoking outside.

 9. Apartments in the inner city